DMKEBUSINESSGMBH/mkvarnish/README.md

  *  do not use sessions, the fe_typo_user cookie will disable the caching
  *  dont set `no_cache=1`
  *  the use of *_INT objects will disable the cache too, dont use it (You can find them with the Admin Panel.)

+### USER_INT objects
+Sometimes there is a page that should be cached through Varnish but contains USER_INT plugins, for example a news detail page with a comment plugin.
+To migrate such a plugin to a USER plugin might be a hassle or even impossible.
+But there is a easy solution: The plugin needs to be lazy loaded with Ajax.
+To achieve this you can use the Ajax Content Renderer feature of [mktools](https://github.com/DMKEBUSINESSGMBH/typo3-mktools/blob/master/Documentation/Utilities/AjaxContentRenderer/Index.md).